boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/c3-custom-widget.md

 	}
    ```

-* To render the C3 Chart, configure the necessary APIs and assign the data to it.
+* To render the C3 Chart, configure the required API's and assign the data to it.

   ```js